 Stem Repair.

-The Stem of a wooden Boat must be regarded as being part of her backbone.
+The Stem of a wooden Boat should be regarded as being part of her backbone.

 It is often one of the first areas to need repair as it is vulnerable to rot and damage from collisions and groundings.